2.18 Provisions, contingent liabilities and contingent assets

 The above sensitivity analysis are based on change in an assumption while holding all other assumptions constant.
 In practice, this is is unlikely to occur, and changes in some of the assumptions may be correlated.
 When calculating the sensitivity of the defined benefit obligation to significant actuarial assumptions the same method (present value of the defined benefit obligation calculated with the projected unit credit method at the end of the reporting period) has been applied as and when calculating the defined benefit liability recognised in the balance sheet.

-J. Brief description of the plans & risks
+J. Brief description of the Plans & risks

 These plans typically expose the company to actuarial risks such as: investment risk, interest rate risk, longevity risk and salary risk.
+Investment risk

 The present value of the defined benefit plan liability is calculated using a discount which is determined by reference to market yields at the end of the reporting period on government bonds.
 Plan investment is a mix of investments in government securities, other debt instruments and equity shares of listed companies.